-- To open a URL in the incognito mode, execute the “start msedge www.example.com -inprivate” command.
-Replace the dummy URL with the actual URL.
+To open a URL in InPrivate mode, type start msedge example.com -inprivate and press Enter.
+Replace the dummy URL with the URL of your choice.

 Note: PowerShell does not support opening the Edge browser in InPrivate mode.
 If you want that, you must use the Command Prompt.